-All actions taken to report, investigate and resolve complaints through the procedures of this policy shall be conducted with privacy and discretion, to the extent that it is possible without compromising the thoroughness and fairness of the investigation, and in accordance with applicable law.
+All actions taken to report, investigate and resolve complaints through the procedures of this policy shall be conducted with privacy and discretion.
+The College will not disclose the identity of a complainant or respondent, except as necessary to carry out a disciplinary process or as permitted under state or federal law.
 All persons involved are to treat the situation with respect.
 However, the College cannot make promises of confidentiality.
 In order to conduct a thorough investigation, the Human Resources designee and the Title IX Coordinator (if participating) may discuss the report with witnesses and other individuals involved in or affected by the report, and with persons necessary to assist in the investigation or to implement appropriate corrective actions.